2021 VPN Usage Statistics

 Those on the Pacific coast accounted for one in five VPN users in the U.S, followed by 16 percent of people living in South Atlantic States and 13 percent in East North Central states.
 That being said, there were significant amounts of users in all 50 states, divided pretty evenly.

-The country with the highest VPN usage is Indonesia, where a whopping 55 percent of residents are VPN users.3 This may be due to the fact that there is a ton of internet censorship in Indonesia; resident have restricted access to social media along with “negative content”, which can include:
+The country with the highest VPN usage is Indonesia, where a whopping 55 percent of residents are VPN users.3 This may be partly because there isn’t a ton of internet freedom in Indonesia; residents have restricted access to social media and “negative content,” which can include the following:

 - Hat speech